Serengeti National Park

 The great migration

 The ecosystem of the Serengeti covers approximately 25,000 km ² and the Serengeti National Park is at its heart.
-Famously, it’s the main area for viewing the annual Great Migration: approximately 3,000,000 large mammals, mostly wildebeest and zebra but also Thomson and Grant gazelles and other large ungulates.
-The start, the route and timing of the movement of this great herd can differ very much from one year to another.
+Famously, it’s the main area for viewing the annual Great Migration: approximately 3,000,000 large mammals, mostly wildebeest and zebras but also Thomson and Grant gazelles and other large ungulates.
+The beginning, the route and timing of the movement of this great herd can differ very much from one year to another.

-In the “Green Season” of January to April, the quite heavy but not prolonged storms cause the “short-great plains” to sprout fresh, nutrient-rich cover which is food for the herds.
+In the “Green Season” from January to April, the quite heavy but not prolonged storms cause the “short-great plains” to sprout fresh, nutrient-rich cover which is food for the herds.
 The Serengeti and southern plains of the N.C.A. bring the migration south towards Ndutu and Olduvai areas.
-Across these newly verdant plains, the Migration rarely stops, the thunderstorms mean new grass and ground water for them and they’re always on the move; criss-crossing the savannah.
+Across these newly verdant plains, the Migration rarely stops, the thunderstorms mean new grass and ground water for them and they’re always on the move, criss-crossing the savannah.